Qinti/nazca/README.md

 ## Guide
 You can think of it as an extended CSS.
 In general it defines the style, as a regular CSS would do.
 Now add to the CSS the functions and event handlers as JS does.
 After that just add a simple hierarchy of the children elements, as HTML does.
-If you imagine it all together, you'll get nazca, simple and beautiful.
+If you imagine it all together, you'll get nazca - simple and beautiful.

 ### Initialization
 Firstly you should initialize the project, adding .nazca file - this is a file with instructions on how to compile